bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/sao_paulo_live.md

 ## 7. (Interlude) Project Angel Dust

-Our first interlude takes place after [Angeldust](../characters/angeldust) breaks free from the [Nex Gen](../lore/nex-gen-corporation) lab during AmEN!.
+This interlude takes place after [Angeldust](../characters/angeldust) breaks free from the [Nex Gen](../lore/nex-gen-corporation) lab during AmEN!.
 A member of Nex Gen's FANTOM team calls E.V.E. to inform her of Angeldust's escape.

 Note: the transcript includes the text that shows up at the end of AmEN! and Angeldust's dialogue before the call.